shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-campaigns.md

 ---
 title: Update Campaigns
-description: learn to update, Activate/Deactivate, duplicate and edit campaigns in this page. ms.date: 10/28/2023
+description: Learn to update, activate/deactivate, duplicate and edit campaigns in this page. ms.date: 10/28/2023
 ---